Moose test: Current champion

+As of February 2025 the current record holder is the Porsche 718 Cayman GT4 RS Manthey at 86 kph.
+The previous record holder was the Citroën Xantia 3.0i V6 Activa at 85 kph, holding the record for 26 years.

 Actual moose collision testing

 Although the moose test itself is based on the avoidance of hitting an obstruction in the road, testing is also carried out on actual collision with animals in the road.
 Both Volvo and Saab have a tradition of taking moose crashes into account when building cars.
+Saab assisted Magnus Gens in creating a crash test dummy moose to simulate moose–vehicle collisions.

 The Swedish National Road and Transport Research Institute has developed a moose crash test dummy called "Mooses".
-The dummy (which is made with similar weight, centre of gravity and dimensions to a live moose) is used to recreate realistic moose collisions.
+The dummy (which is made with similar weight, centre of gravity and dimensions to a live moose) is used to simulate realistic moose collisions.

 Australian car manufacturers use crash test kangaroo dummies for similar reasons.

-In a 2008 episode of Mythbusters, the urban legend that accelerating to hit a moose would cause less damage than braking was investigated and busted.
+In a 2008 episode of MythBusters, the urban legend that accelerating to hit a moose would cause less damage than braking was investigated and busted using a modified version of Gens's model.
 It was found that regardless of car type and speed, the damage to a vehicle was catastrophic in all cases.